Review authors and editorial deadlines for the CMED group are as follows:

 Time from first concept to title registration

 Once review authors have developed a concept they should visit the CMED group's website to check whether the topic already has been covered.
-If not, they should download the most recent title registration form for intervention reviews, complete it and send it to the CMED group's Assistant Managing Editor, Gudrun Paletta.
-Editorial comments will usually be sent to review authors within 4-6 weeks.
+If not, they should log in to Editorial Manager and follow the instructions for authors on submitting new proposals in oder to express their interest in conducting a Cochrane Review.
+If the initial proposal is deemed eligible, within 1-2 weeks the review authors are invited to submit a full review proposal via an online form.
+Editorial comments will usually be sent to review authors within 4 weeks.
 Once comments have been satisfactorily addressed, the title will be registered and checked to find out whether there is any substantial overlap with other Cochrane review groups.
 Title registration means that this title is reserved for you.
 Please note that a title registration is no guarantee that the protocol/review will be published in the Cochrane Library.

 Time from title registration to final protocol draft